openlab-at-city-tech/openlab/wp-content/plugins/post-types-order/readme.txt

 == Description ==

 <strong>Over 12 MILLIONS DOWNLOADS and near PERFECT rating out of 200 REVIEWS</strong>. <br />
-A powerful plugin, Order Posts and Post Types Objects using a Drag and Drop Sortable JavaScript capability.
+Easily Sort Posts and Custom Post Types with Drag-and-Drop

-The order of posts can be customized directly on the default WordPress post type archive list page or through a dedicated Re-Order interface, which displays all available items.
+Take full control of your post order with a powerful plugin that lets you effortlessly reorder posts and custom post types using a simple drag-and-drop interface.

-This feature allows you to easily reorder posts for any custom post types you've defined, including the default Posts.
-Managing post order has never been simpler.
+Customize the order directly from the default WordPress post archive list or use the dedicated Re-Order interface, which displays all available items for easy management.
+Whether you're working with default posts or custom post types, organizing your content has never been easier.

 = Usage =
 This plugin was designed to be user-friendly, ensuring that anyone can easily use its sorting feature, regardless of their WordPress experience: